Categories: Plastic Surgery Blog

 When Under-the-Muscle Placement May Still Be Ideal

 In select cases—especially for very slender women with minimal natural tissue—Dr. Laverson may recommend dual-plane or partial submuscular placement.
 This method balances the coverage benefits of muscle placement with the aesthetic advantages of a natural slope.
-The decision is guided by detailed anatomical measurements and the patient’s aesthetic goals.
+The decision is guided by detailed chest measurements and the patient’s aesthetic and fitness goals.

-Finding the Right Implant Size and Shape for an Active Lifestyle
+Finding the Right Implant Size and Shape for your Active Life

 Designing for Proportion and Mobility

 For women who train hard, proportion is everything.
 Too large an implant can interfere with agility, posture, and comfort.
 Too small, and the desired balance may not be achieved.
-Dr. Laverson often recommends moderate-size implants—typically between 275cc and 375cc—to enhance feminine curves without compromising physical performance.
+Dr. Laverson often recommends low (mini) profile, low-plus (demi) profilemoderate-size implants—matched to your measured breast base width—to add feminine curves and even cleavage without affecting physical performance.

 The ideal implant should complement movement, not compete with it.
-The goal is to achieve a contour that feels authentic, confident, and entirely your own.
+Final contours should appear sensuous, authentic, and uniquely yours.

-• Existing breast tissue: The amount of soft tissue available affects both implant coverage and aesthetic outcome.
+• Existing breast tissue: Quantity and character of soft tissue (gland, fat, skin thickness) affects implant camouflage, implant edge visibility, and other features of aesthetic outcome.

 • Posture and spinal alignment: Proper weight distribution minimizes tension on the shoulders and back, preserving both comfort and performance.

-To help patients visualize outcomes, Dr. Laverson uses detailed anatomical measurements and 3D imaging when appropriate.
-Yet, beyond technology, it is his artistic eye—honed by decades of experience—that refines the final design.
+To visualize the outcome in advance, Dr. Laverson applies anatomical measurements and 3D imaging when appropriate.
+Yet, beyond technology, his artistic eye—refined by decades of experience—helps each woman plan the final design for her body.
 Each result is guided not by trend, but by timeless proportion and graceful motion.

 Recovery and Return to Fitness — What to Expect